-The other focus is the “pop-up family,” which uses automation to disseminate fact-checking to large audiences.
-We are building a series of “FactStream” apps for smartphones, tablets and TV platforms such as Chromecast and Apple TV that will provide instant fact-checking during live events.
-We also have developed fact-checking applications for voice-activated assistants, such as Google Home and the Amazon Echo, as a way to test using natural language processing to identify and deliver relevant fact-checks.
+In the past, we have also developed fact-checking applications for voice-activated assistants, such as Google Home and the Amazon Echo, as a way to test using natural language processing to identify and deliver relevant fact-checks.

-Tech & Check also serves as a hub for other researchers building automated fact-checking projects.
-We host an email listserv and regular video conferences that bring together technologists, journalists and academics working on similar projects.
+Tech & Check also served as a hub for other researchers building automated fact-checking projects.
+We hosted conferences, an email listserv and regular video discussions that brought together technologists, journalists and academics working on similar projects.